 By Michael Rugnetta– After a few years of ambiguity, discussion, meetings, and conferences, the FDA has finally begun to take some small but definite steps into new territories for test regulation.

-The FDA has finally decided to accept for review 23andMe’s health report for bloom syndrome, a serious inherited condition that results in short stature and susceptibility to multiple cancers early in life.
+The administration has finally decided to accept for review 23andMe’s health report for bloom syndrome, a serious inherited condition that results in short stature and susceptibility to multiple cancers early in life.
 23andMe posted to its blog that they are “pleased to be moving forward with the FDA.”

 Last week’s announcement prompted various reactions a group of clinical and pathology lab directors from leading university hospitals wrote a letter contending that the new regulations would stifle innovation because clinical tests may need to be quickly updated based on new data, but some disease advocacy groups and a trade group for already-regulated commercial test manufacturers felt that these regulations are necessary to ensure accurate results and generate better treatment decisions.